 Stress is the body's response to a challenge or demand, and every physical body and mind expresses that response in a unique way.
-We’ve partnered with the herbalists at Wooden Spoon Herbs to share just the right formulas to help the body and mind appropriately respond to stress.
+We’re sharing just the right formulas to help the body and mind appropriately respond to stress.
 But first, it is important to understand what stress and stress management are.

 What is Stress?

 Stress management is a relatively new concept.
 While it’s a popular subject, stress itself is not exactly well-defined.
 What we do know is the body responds differently to chronic and acute stress.
 When people experience ongoing stress, a pattern emerges: the stressor takes people off guard, the body and mind attempt to resist change to maintain balance, and we become exhausted by the effort.

 Stress can be caused by physical, psychological, emotional, or environmental stressors, and it can cause a slew of physical changes, such as lethargy, weight loss or gain, loss of interest in work and leisure activities, and much more.

 Even though the feelings of stress can present themselves in a similar manner, every individual and every stressor are different.
 That’s why we lean on multiple herbs for stress management – to address every unique root cause and help us resist and recover from stress.

 Adaptogens are especially helpful for non-specific stress and can be supplemented with herbs that target specific stressors.
 There are those that support the nervous system, promote immune health, nourish the cardiovascular system, or stimulate the lymphatic system.
 This is why it is especially important to identify where the stress is coming from and how it feels in your body.
 Integrating a body literacy practice into your day-to-day can help you identify and manage stress before it takes root.